March 27, 2026

 5. Can I file ITR-U if I never filed the original return?

 Yes.
 ITR-U can be filed even if no original return was filed.
-However, a late filing fee under Section 234F will apply: ₹5,000 for income above ₹5 lakh and ₹1,000 for income up to ₹5 lakh, in addition to the regular additional tax.
+A late filing fee under Section 234F will apply: Rs 5,000 for income above Rs 5 lakh and Rs 1,000 for income up to Rs 5 lakh, in addition to the regular additional tax under Section 140B.

 ITR-U can only be filed once per Assessment Year.
 There is no provision to revise or correct a submitted updated return.
-This is the strongest reason to get the filing right the first time, ideally with a CA's help.
+This is the strongest reason to get the filing right the first time, ideally with a CA's help for any material disclosure.

 Not automatically.
-In fact, voluntary disclosure through ITR-U typically demonstrates good faith and can help avoid scrutiny proceedings.
-Filing ITR-U before the department detects a mismatch is almost always better than responding to a notice, where the penalties under Section 270A for under-reporting can be far more severe (100% to 200% of the tax on unreported income).
+Voluntary disclosure through ITR-U typically demonstrates good faith and can help avoid scrutiny proceedings.
+Filing ITR-U before the department detects a mismatch is almost always better than responding to a notice, where Section 270A penalties apply: 50% of tax for under-reporting and 200% for misreporting if the income is deemed deliberately concealed.

 A revised return (Section 139(5)) can be filed until December 31 of the Assessment Year, can reduce your tax liability, and does not attract any additional tax beyond normal interest.
 ITR-U has a 48-month window but can only increase liability, requires additional tax payment, and can only be filed once.
 If the revised return window is still open, that is almost always the better option.

-9. Can ITR-U be filed after a reassessment notice?
+11. Can ITR-U be filed after a reassessment notice under Section 148?

 Disclaimer: This article is for informational purposes only and does not constitute tax, legal, or investment advice.
-Tax rules change.
+Tax rules change frequently, including through budget amendments and CBDT notifications.
 Please consult a qualified Chartered Accountant before filing ITR-U or making any tax-related decisions.

 Published At: Mar 27, 2026 04:06 pm